Natural-Language Agent Harnesses: NLAH Modules

 \begin{rqmodulebox}{verifier separation} ROLE: Verifier inspects one candidate answer against the original problem and the lightest sufficient task materials needed to check it.
 PROCEDURE: Identify the candidate's claim, break it into checkable subclaims, audit completeness, factual correctness, and logical correctness, and run at least one central independent check when feasible.
 OUTPUT: Return exactly one primary verdict label plus a report that explains the verdict, names the checks run or blocked, and does not repair the candidate on its behalf. \end{rqmodulebox}

 \begin{rqmodulebox}{self-evolution} LOOP: Run an explicit retry loop with a real baseline attempt first and a default cap of five attempts unless the task specifies otherwise.
 TRIGGER: After every non-successful, partially successful, unstable, or stalled attempt, reflect on concrete failure signals before planning the next attempt.
 AXES: Redesign the next attempt along prompt, tool, and workflow evolution, and make attempt 2 materially reflect the reflection from attempt 1.
-STOP: Continue until judged success or the attempt cap is reached, and report incomplete rather than pretending the last attempt passed. \end{rqmodulebox}
+STOP: Continue until judged success or the attempt cap is reached, and report incomplete to avoid pretending the last attempt passed. \end{rqmodulebox}

 \begin{rqmodulebox}{multi-candidate search} BUDGET: Use an explicit candidate budget K, defaulting to K=5 when unspecified, and restore lost budget if a branch crashes before returning comparable evidence.
 DIVERSITY: Vary the core hypothesis, decomposition, evidence route, tool plan, or risk preference so candidates are not near-duplicates.
 SELECTION: Prune duplicates, unsupported, dominated, or overly risky branches, then compare survivors on task fit, evidence quality, coherence, and repair cost.
-ESCALATION: If no candidate is good enough, expand or redesign the search instead of forcing a fragile winner. \end{rqmodulebox}
+ESCALATION: If no candidate is good enough, expand or redesign the search and avoid forcing a fragile winner. \end{rqmodulebox}

 \begin{rqmodulebox}{dynamic orchestration} AUTONOMY: Beyond the mandatory task-owning child, add extra subagents only when delegation materially improves coverage, latency, specialist focus, or quality control, and prefer the smallest adequate topology.
 TOPOLOGY: Classify the task shape, assign each child a non-overlapping responsibility and success condition, and parallelize only genuinely independent branches.
-PARENT ROLE: Once a delegated topology is chosen, the parent should narrate launches, waits, comparisons, and integration rather than child-owned substantive actions.
-BOUNDARY: Direct task-workspace familiarization or repository probing belongs to child roles after commitment to delegated execution, not to the parent. \end{rqmodulebox}
+PARENT ROLE: Once a delegated topology is chosen, the parent should narrate launches, waits, comparisons, and integration while leaving substantive work to the corresponding child roles.
+BOUNDARY: Direct task-workspace familiarization or repository probing belongs to child roles after commitment to delegated execution. \end{rqmodulebox}